-You want to choose child care that will make you feel supported while at work.
-Who go above and beyond to keep you in the loop and keep your kids happy.
+You want to choose childcare that will make you feel supported while at work, who will go above and beyond to keep you in the loop and keep your kids happy.
 Take your time and find a real provider you can work well with for the next few years.

-Any time is a good time to start looking at your child care options.
+Any time is a good time to start looking at your childcare options.
 Also, line up fallback options in case your initial plan doesn't work out.
-The right path will differ for each family and work situation so take all advice you hear in stride.
+The right path will differ for each family and work situation so take all the advice you hear in stride.